RedSiege/rstools/README.md

 Gets the Common Name and Subject Alternate Names from a certificate.

 Similar to GetNamesFromServerCert.py but for PowerShell.
-Parameters are `-Targets' and `-Ports`.
+Parameters are `-Targets` and `-Ports`.